fireblaze-21/weather-app/README.md

 # Weather App

-I tried to make a weather website.
-I have used the OpenWeatherMap API for this project.
-This is made with HTML CSS JS and deployed using Netlify.
+I made an attempt at a weather webpage.
+For this project, I used the OpenWeatherMap API.
+HTML, CSS, and JS were used to create and deliver this.

 ## Check my project live:
-<a href="https://weather-app-akashxlr8.netlify.app/" target="_blank">Deployed Here</a>
+<a href="https://dazzling-faun-bac165.netlify.app/" target="_blank"> Deployed Here LIVE <a>

 ## Features

-- Displays weather for User's current location
+- Shows the weather for the user's current location
 - Fully responsive
-- Displays the weather for the upcoming week
+- Shows the weather for the following week